You are here

 2007—NIAAA partnered with NIDA, the Robert Wood Johnson Foundation, and HBO to produce Addiction, an Emmy-award winning documentary exploring alcohol and drug addiction, treatment, and recovery, and featuring interviews with medical researchers working to better understand and treat addictive disorders.

-2008—The Acting Surgeon General of the United States issued The Surgeon General's Call to Action To Prevent and Reduce Underage Drinking.
+2008—The Acting Surgeon General of the United States issued The Surgeon General's Call to Action to Prevent and Reduce Underage Drinking.
 NIAAA’s Underage Drinking Research Initiative provided much of the scientific foundation for that document.

-2008—NIAAA published a special supplemental issue of the journal Pediatrics, presenting a developmental framework for understanding and addressing underage drinking as a guide to future research, prevention, and treatment efforts.
+NIAAA published a special supplemental issue of the journal Pediatrics, presenting a developmental framework for understanding and addressing underage drinking as a guide to future research, prevention, and treatment efforts.
 The research reflected in these articles contributed to the development of The Surgeon General’s Call to Action To Prevent and Reduce Underage Drinking.

-2011—NIAAA released Alcohol Screening and Brief Intervention for Youth: A Practitioner's Guide, Developed in collaboration with the American Academy of Pediatrics, clinical researchers, and health practitioners, the guide introduces a two-question screening tool and an innovative youth alcohol risk estimator to help clinicians overcome time constraints and other common barriers to youth alcohol screening.
+2011—NIAAA released Alcohol Screening and Brief Intervention for Youth: A Practitioner's Guide, Developed in collaboration with the American Academy of Pediatrics, clinical researchers, and health practitioners, the guide introduced a two-question screening tool and an innovative youth alcohol risk estimator to help clinicians overcome time constraints and other common barriers to youth alcohol screening.

 December 31, 1970—NIAAA was established under authority of the Comprehensive Alcohol Abuse and Alcoholism Prevention, Treatment, and Rehabilitation Act of 1970 (Public Law 91-616) with authority to develop and conduct comprehensive health, education, training, research, and planning programs for the prevention and treatment of alcohol abuse and alcoholism.